mpounsett/operator-transfer/operator-transfer.md

 (cooperative) operator to another.
 The procedure works well in many situations, but makes the assumption that it is feasible for the two operators to simultaneously publish slightly different zones.
-In some cases, such as with TLD registries, operational considerations may require both operators to publish identical zones for the duration of the transition.
+In some cases, such as with TLD registries, operational considerations require both operators to publish identical zones for the duration of the transition.
 This document describes a modified transition procedure which can be used in these cases.